5 minutes with icon-in-the-making, BIA

 First thing’s first: If you’re not dancing in front of your mirror singing BIA’s #covergirlforcertain to yourself, has your summer even officially started?
 There's one thing the rapper does so well, and it's creating music that makes you feel sexy and confident, even when no one is looking.

-From starring in the first two seasons of Sisterhood of Hip Hop and signing with Pharrell’s label, i Am Other, in 2014, to teaming up with the musical likes of Kali Uchis and Kiana Ledé, and joining Epic this year–BIA’s gone through a career’s worth of achievements in half a decade.
-Through it all, she’s stayed loyal to her creativity, recording music that reflects exactly how she feels at that particular time in her life, and has picked up a signature look that brings the heat (read below to find out her on-brand color).
+From starring in the first two seasons of Sisterhood of Hip Hop and signing with Pharrell’s label, i am OTHER, in 2014, to teaming up with the musical likes of Kali Uchis and Kiana Ledé, and joining Epic this year–BIA’s gone through a career’s worth of achievements in half a decade.
+Through it all, she’s stayed loyal to her creativity, recording music that reflects exactly how she feels at that particular time in her life and has picked up a signature look that brings the heat (read below to find out her on-brand color).

 Fresh off our summer campaign shoot, we wanted to do a quick check-in with BIA.
-The nonstop boss shared a piece of solid advice, songs that changed her creatively, and the best way for us support artist love.
+The nonstop boss shared a piece of solid advice, songs that changed her creatively, and the best way for us to support artist love.